Bernoulli Box: Overview

-The original Bernoulli Box "Alpha-10" is a 10 MB removable disk drive that spins a disk made of PET film at about 1500 rpm, 1 μm above a read-write head.
+The original Bernoulli Box "Alpha-10" is a 10 megabyte (MB) removable disk drive that spins a disk made of PET film at about 1500 rpm, 1 μm above a read-write head.
 Utilizing Bernoulli's principle, the rotation of the disk pulls the flexible disk media down towards the read/write head, and will continue to do so for as long as the disk is spinning.
 This was in an attempt to make the Bernoulli drive more reliable than a contemporaneous hard disk drive, since a head crash is made physically impossible: should the disk stop spinning for any reason, it immediately pulls away from the read/write head, preventing damage.

-The Bernoulli Box was released in capacities of 10 and, later, 20 MB, and its cartridges measure 8.23 x 11.02 x 0.71 inches, about the size of a standard piece of letter paper (albeit thicker).
+The Bernoulli Box was released in capacities of 10 MB and, later, 20 MB, and its cartridges measure 8.23 × 11.02 × 0.71 in, about the size of a standard piece of letter paper (albeit thicker).
 Bernoulli Boxes could be configured at time of purchase for either one or two drives within a single enclosure.
 A drive subsystem can be connected to a host computer via a proprietary interface card that utilizes a 37-pin SCSI connector.

 In 1985, a 5 MB, RS-422 serial version of the Bernoulli Box, specific to the original Macintosh and Macintosh 512K, was released.
 The cartridges for this Macintosh-only version have a smaller capacity of just 5 MB.
-However, they are also physically smaller than their predecessors, measuring just 5.5 x 7.4 x 0.53 inches.
-With the release of the Macintosh Plus in 1986 (and its on-board SCSI interface), the 5MB Bernoulli Box was quickly discontinued, and the 10 and 20 MB versions were adapted for the Macintosh Plus's 25-pin SCSI connector.
+However, they are also physically smaller than their predecessors, measuring just 5.5 × 7.4 × 0.53 in.
+With the release of the Macintosh Plus in 1986 (and its on-board SCSI interface), the 5 MB Bernoulli Box was quickly discontinued, and the 10 MB and 20 MB versions were adapted for the Macintosh Plus's 25-pin SCSI connector.